edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

   + Google
     - [Cloud NL API](https://cloud.google.com/natural-language/)
     - [Cloud ML Engine](https://cloud.google.com/ml-engine/)
+3. Identifying the categories of change
+4. Classification of a change - irrelevant, relevant, important, etc.
+5. Create Primary dataset of changes for ML training
+6. Understanding and Implementing Machine Learning algorithms (for e.g. Latent Dirichlet Allocation LDA) for identifying Relevant keywords from text
+7. Performing sentiment analysis +ve / -ve on Diffs
+8. Using summarizer to identify key sentences
+9. Cross-checking outputs of Summarizer, LDA with Classifier
+10. Fine-tuning the classifier
+11. Designing Classification algorithm to identify the Change type

 ## Phase 3 - Prioritization
 1. Identifying the needs of prioritization